 MALEDICTIS

-Blending secular rock with classical elements often associated with sacred music, Maledictis has crafted a distinctive ‘chamber rock’ sound—where strings, brass, woodwinds, percussion, piano, and occasional organ seamlessly merge with the weight of alternative rock.
+Blending secular rock with classical elements often associated with sacred music, Maledictis has crafted a distinctive ‘chamber rock’ sound.
+Strings, brass, woodwinds, percussion, piano, choir, and organ seamlessly merge with the weight of alternative rock.
 Their upcoming album, Echoes of Conscience, builds on this signature style, combining the grandeur of orchestral music with the intimacy of small ensemble arrangements and a ‘churchy’ vibe.
 Eschewing heavy rock tendencies, the music focuses on slow-building dynamics and rich, immersive textures that bridge symphonic rock and chamber pop.

 Echoes of Conscience is currently in production, recorded entirely with Milwaukee-area musicians in local studios and spaces.
 Maledictis embodies the spirit of collaboration and the beauty of organic instrumentation, offering a fresh, cinematic sound for fans of emotionally resonant rock music.